Last week I mentioned that I had updated the list of metadata apps. That revised post compared the prices and features of 19 sound library managers.

 That’s a lot to go through.
-Today’s post is intended to help you choose the sound clip cataloging app that’s best for you.
+Today’s post is intended to help you choose the sample organizer that’s best for you.

 It’s important to note that there isn’t one perfect app for everyone.
 There are dozens of features in these apps.
 Most are highly specialized for specific people.
 For example, sound designers may need to process their sounds with plug-ins.
 Sound librarians may require reading metadata from obscure file types, and embedding this text back into the file.
 Others may simply need a way to gather and audition all their sound clips.

 Who are these people?
 Let’s look at them in three ways:

 - “Casual” sound editors.